JETI Specbos 1201/1211 Reference Spectroradiometers

 Unfortunately, such devices are not cheap.
 The Photo Research and Minolta reference devices start at about $15,000 and go up to near $30,000.
 The X-Rite i1Pro is reasonably affordable, but it is a 10nm device that cannot routinely achieve ±0.002 xy accuracy.
 Furthermore, in addition to being expensive, true reference devices also often suffer from practical limitations.
 They can be slow and have problems with low-light readings.

-Recently, a German company JETI Reference Instruments has developed two true reference spectroradiometers, the Specbos 1201 (also known in the U.S. as the Orb Optronics SP100) and the Specbos 1211, that solve most of these problems.
+Recently, a German company JETI Reference Instruments has developed a true reference spectroradiometer, the Specbos 1211, that solves most of these problems.

-First, they are relatively affordable, that is at least what passes as "affordable" in the context of reference devices.
-Second, both are reasonably fast for higher luminance sources, and the 1211 is speedy even with low luminance sources.
-They are also amazingly compact and portable and both include a nifty laser spotter that allows for accurate aiming.
-The only feature these incredible devices give up to the established Photo Research and Minolta competitors is stand-alone operation.
+First, it is relatively affordable, that is at least what passes as "affordable" in the context of reference devices.
+Second, it is speedy even with low luminance sources.
+In our testing the 1211 reads a 0.7 cd/m2 test pattern in about 13 seconds.
+Measurements of a 17 cd/m2 level pattern is 3 seconds or less.
+It is also amazingly compact and portable and includes a nifty laser spotter that allows for accurate aiming.
+Finally, it provides a built-in sync detector that ensures that readings will always be synchronized with the frequency of the display being measured.
+This feature guarantees excellent repeatability on all display types.
+The only feature this incredible device gives up to the established Photo Research and Minolta competitors is stand-alone operation.
 The Minolta and Photo Research alternatives allow for aiming through optical sights and readouts on a small LCD screen.
 They are fully functional devices without a PC.
-In contrast, the JETI devices work only when attached to a PC via USB with custom software.
+In contrast, the JETI device works only when attached to a PC with custom software.

-This has profound implications for day-to-day use.
-For this reason, the 1201 is best used for color management, when light levels are generally high, or as a reference device employed to create an offset for a field colorimeter, such as the Chroma 5 or Hubble.
-The 1211, on the other hand, can be used as a working color analyzer.
+The 1211 can be used as a working color analyzer.
 Its speed and low-light sensitivity make it suitable for any calibration task—except perhaps reading black level—where the light level is so low even the 1211 often cannot cope.
 Fortunately, very low light levels can be accurately read with quite inexpensive instruments, such as the AEMC CA813 illuminance meter.
-The Chroma 5 will read down to about 0.01 fL, and the Hubble will read down to 0.001 fL.
+The Display 3 will read down to about 0.007 cd/m2.

 Summary

-The Specbos 1201 and 1211 are the most affordable true reference devices available.
+The Specbos 1211 is the most affordable true reference device available.
 Just mount either on a tripod, facing towards the source, connect to ChromaPure Professional and use as you would any other color analyzer.

 Specifications